Central Cancer Registry Reporting Content IG

 Central Cancer Registry Reporting Actors and Definitions

-Interactions between MedMorph RA Actors and Systems for Central Cancer Registry Reporting
+Interactions between Actors and Systems for Central Cancer Registry Reporting

-This section outlines the high-level interactions between the various MedMorph Actors and Systems listed above.
-These interactions are shown in Figure 2.2 below along with the descriptions for each step.
+This section outlines the high-level interactions between the various actors and systems listed above.

 Figure 2.2 - Central Cancer Registry Reporting Actors and Systems